antonellopellecchia/caverndman-old/_posts/2016-06-16-another-intuitive-approach-eulers-formula.markdown

 The difference is now the length of the vertical cathetus decreases as \\(n\\) rises, a fact which gives birth to something much more interesting.
 This is the crucial moment, so we will understand it slowly.
 As \\(n\\) rises,

 - The number of the triangles rises, going to infinity as \\(n\to\infty\\); this also happened earlier.
-- The length of the certical cathetus goes to 0: this definitely wasn't happening earlier.
+- The length of the vertical cathetus goes to 0: this definitely wasn't happening earlier.
 - As the length of the cathetus drops, the length of the hypotenuse tends to the length of the larger cathetus (you can easily see that from Pythagora's theorem); but the horizontal cathetus has length 1, so also the hypotenuse approaches 1 in length!
 As we saw before, this means both the hypotenuse and the cathetus tend to lie on the unit-radius circle.
 - For the second triangle lying on the first triangle, its expansion tends to 1: this means that for \\(n\to\infty\\) the second triangle (and then the third, the fourth and so on) are not expanded at all; each hypotenuse has the length of the larger cathetus, which is 1.
 You can see where we are directed: the magnitude of the power \\((1+ix/n)^n\\) stays limited.
-- As the length of the cathetus drops, the phase \\(\alpha\\) of the complex number \\(1+ix/n\\) also decreases; more precisely, since two out of three vertices of the triangle lie on the unit-radius circle, the length of the angle (in radians) is
+- As the length of the cathetus drops, the phase \\(\alpha\\) of the complex number \\(1+ix/n\\) also decreases; more precisely, since two out of three vertices of the triangle lie on the unit-radius circle, the phase (in radians) measures
 \\[ \alpha = \frac{l}{R} \\]
 where \\(l\\) is the corresponding circumference arc and \\(R\\) is the radius of the circle.
 But the circle has radius 1, while the arc approaches the length \\(x/n\\) of the smaller cathetus as \\(n\\) increases: this means that \\(\alpha\approx x/n\\), the approximation getting more and more precise as \\(n\\) gets higher and higher.
 - Our last step is to determine what happens to the fase of the power as \\(n\to\infty\\).
 This will be easy: we have to multiply the phase of the base for the exponent n.
 If \\(\theta\\) is the phase of the result,